© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval standing cross in The Square is a scheduled monument protected by Historic England under reference 1016884.
 View the official record →

-The medieval standing cross in The Square, Warwickshire is a stone cross of the type commonly erected in market places and town centres during the medieval period.
+The standing cross in The Square, Warwickshire, is a medieval monument of local significance.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016884.

 Medieval standing cross in The Square is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016884.